-The wine list in the Queen’s Grill Restaurant is exceptional.
+The wine list is exceptional.
 In fact it’s like a bible of new and old-world vintages.
-If you enjoy wine you’ll delight in browsing the list each night.
+If you enjoy wine you’ll delight in browsing the list each evening.

-The Queen Elizabeth Queen’s Grill cruise fare does not include wines, spirits or cocktails.
-You can purchase these individually, or you may choose from a selection of Cunard beverage packages.
+A Queen Elizabeth Queen’s Grill cruise fare does not include any other wines, spirits or cocktails.
+You can purchase these individually, or you can choose from a selection of Cunard beverage packages.
 However, it’s worth noting that the beverage packages have a somewhat limited wine selection.

 Who are Queen Elizabeth Queen’s Grill passengers

 The Queen Elizabeth Queen’s Grill has a loyal following, in fact many passengers are return guests.
 They know what they like and they like what they know.
 The Queen’s Grill guests are mostly discerning cruisers.
-Also, they are generally well-travelled and financially secure.
+They are also generally well-travelled and financially secure.

-Like all the Cunard offerings the Queen Elizabeth Queen’s Grill is also gay-friendly.
+Like all the Cunard offerings the Queen’s Grill is also gay-friendly.

 Queen Elizabeth Queen’s Grill review conclusion

-In addition, Queen Elizabeth Queen’s Grill does not have the same inclusions as many other luxury cruise offerings.
-So luxury cruise guests should be mindful of this when making their choice.
+In addition, Queen Elizabeth Queen’s Grill does not have the same inclusions as other similarly priced ultra-luxury cruise offerings.
+So luxury cruisers should be mindful of this when making their choice.